Taconic Parkway Crash

 The Guilty Secret Theory (well expressed in an interesting podcast from Cold Case Murder Mysteries) differs slightly from the theory of Diane operating in a booze-induced blackout or fugue state.
 That’s the “dissociative” sort of barely-aware sleepwalking state, or in this case a sleep-driving state, we referred to in the last section.

-This theory’s a first cousin, but emphasizes the bind Diane was in, psychologically, as a super-mom and super responsible person, but a woman coping less and less successfully with serious stresses, and substance abuse.
+This Theory is closely related, but emphasizes the bind Diane was in, psychologically, as a super-mom and super responsible person, but a woman coping less and less successfully with serious stresses, and substance abuse.

 It’s essentially this: that the root of the problem was Diane’s secret alcoholism, hidden even from intimates.
 On this deadly day she was losing her grip, trying to self-medicate against whatever extra level of physical (perhaps abscessed tooth) or emotional pain she was managing.
 The fact that she couldn’t talk about her predicament was key–she started to dodge phone calls from family, dialed wrong numbers as she flailed about.